tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 *   Error code `?14.15` can't happen

+## PDP-12 Support

+The [U/W FOCAL reference cards][uwfr] list some features that only exist in the PDP-12 version.
+The PiDP-8/I doesn't have the additional hardware necessary to simulate a PDP-12, and our version of SIMH doesn't understand the opcodes needed to address it if it existed.

+As a result, error codes `?14.50` and `?14.56` cannot happen in our version of U/W FOCAL.

 ## <a id="license"></a>License

 Copyright © 2017 by Warren Young and Bill Cattey.
 Licensed under the